Dark and Quiet Skies

 Protecting dark skies means reducing artificial light at night across the electromagnetic spectrum through public policy, legal frameworks, community activism, and education.
 More recently, dark sky protection has also included the protection of the night sky from optical and infrared impacts (such as trails seen in images) resulting from the growing number of satellites in Low Earth Orbit.

-Gallery Dark and Quiet Skies
+Gallery: Dark and Quiet Skies

 Content